Most voters will tell you they’re turned off by negative campaign mailers and ads.

 If your opponent wants to raise taxes to pay for increased services, yet an audit reveals a few million dollars is unaccounted for, and voters are outraged, then but all means launch that missile.

-If you’re running to help improve local schools and your opponent voted against after school programs, it may seem like a good hit.
-But if the voters think ensuring the local water supply is safe and clean is the more important issue, the attack may not work.
+If you’re running to help improve failing local schools and your opponent voted against after school choice programs, it may seem like a good hit.
+But if the voters think fixing roads and highways is the more pressing issue, the attack may not work.

 The point is this: you must know what matters to the voters, usually because you did a poll, and tie your line of attack on any opponent to what the voters value.